 Frequently Asked Questions

-Sadly, the answer is “no”.
-Again, we simply do not have the resources (funding or seating) available to transport all the veterans who are presently on our waiting list.
+Sadly, the answer is “no.” Again, we simply do not have the resources, funding, or seating available to transport all the veterans who are presently on our waiting list.

 How much does it cost?
 How much money do I need to bring?